 “-Ohhh, thanks.”
 Rory said, and Rose got the feeling this was a typical concern of his.
 Rory turned to Rose who gave him as much of a comforting look as she could manage given the circumstances.
 He seemed to appreciate it though nonetheless

 “He had a laptop in his bag!
 A laptop!”
 The Doctor went on, ignoring Rory further, though Rose wasn’t sure he was doing it on purpose- he just wasn’t very good with trifles, much less in the middle of a crisis.
 “Big bag, big laptop!”
 He exclaimed, clapping Rory on the shoulder to get his attention again.
 “I need Jeff’s laptop!”
-He looked between Amy and Rory as he had an arm around each of them.
+He looked between the two humans as he had an arm around each of them.
 “You two, get to the hospital.
 Get everyone out of that ward.
 Clear the whole floor.
 Phone me when you’re done.”
 He ordered happily, and then grabbed Rose by the hand and hauled her back in the direction of the laptop.

 “You’re going to hack into that call aren’t you?”
 Rose asked, smirking, as they ran towards the house.